obriencj/obriencj.github.io/source/projects/motorcycle/index.md

 ## 1984 Honda VT500FT, Uggo

-I snagged the [Uggo] after it caught my eye on craigslist.
-It's as ugly as the nickname implies, but there's a certain charm that I find very appealing.
+I snagged the [Uggo] in December of 2014 after she caught my eye on craigslist.
+She's as ugly as the nickname implies, but there's a certain charm that I find very appealing.
 She needs so much work, but that's all of the fun really.

 500cc, liquid cooled, v-twin, shaft-driven.
 Plastic bits that scream "look at me, I'm from the 80s" and some seriously worn components.
 I think she wants to become a cafe bike or perhaps a flat tracker.
 We shall have to see.

-Right now she's a [hot mess].
+She came to me as a [hot mess], but now she's [hauling ass].

 [Uggo]: /blog/tags/vt500ft/

 [hot mess]: http://youtu.be/8HXSJg5Mar4

+[hauling ass]: /projects/motorcycle/vt500ft-uggo-the-warrior/

+## 1994 Tomos Targa

+This is actually Zoe's bike, not mine.
+For her birthday in 2015 I bought her a 49cc two-stroke moped.
+It needed some love, but was functional from day one.
+Zoe loves it, but she's only allowed to take it on back roads until she's older.
+So far she claims to have gotten it up to 31 mph, an impressive feat!

+## 1976 Suzuki GT250, Peanut

+There's something about two-strokes.
+I think it's the sound when they idle, or maybe the smell of that smoke.
+Whatever it is, I've been wanting one of my own ever since Zoe has been hauling around on her Tomos.
+Fortune lead me to Suzuki's old GT model line, and as luck would have it, I discovered a listing for a GT250 from 1976.
+'76 was a good year for this bike, they got rid of some crazy cooling devices in favor of more sensible fins on the cylinder, and tweaked the porting and jet sizes to give it more power.

+So in December of 2015, I ended up with Peanut, named thus because of the whole, unshelled, oily, ancient peanut I scooped out of her front sprocket compartment along with around 2 lbs of mud and leaves.
+I am already in love.
+She's the size and weight of Tux, so she handles like a sparrow.
+While she's admittedly a limp noodle below 4k RPM, from 6k to 8k she'll happily lift that front wheel.
+Six speed gearbox and a twin pair of pipes that sing the ring-ding-ding song of her people.
+She only had 6k miles on her when she arrived in my driveway.
+I've been hard at work getting her as healthy as I can.
+She ran after just a spark regapping, but I want her to be better than I found her.
+So new tires, new sprockets, new chain, new clutch pack, carb rebuild, etc etc.